Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description discloses that the tool returns metadata only and that ACP payment/job creation is buyer-controlled, which is critical for safe invocation.
-It does not cover auth or rate limits, but the behavioral implication (read-only, non-destructive) is clear.
+With no annotations, the description carries the full burden.
+It discloses that the tool is 'Metadata only' and that payment/job creation is buyer-controlled, which sets clear expectations about side effects.
+It does not mention authentication, errors, or whether any verification occurs, but the core behavioral note is strong.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.